-However, PROMETHEUS moves beyond these earlier modeling environments by requiring the user to organize equations into processes.
-This idea that plays a central role in many scientific disciplines, but previous quantitative simulation languages have not supported it.
+However, Prometheus moves beyond these earlier modeling environments by requiring the user to organize equations into processes.
+This idea plays a central role in many scientific disciplines and appears in qualitative modeling tools such as Homer (Bredeweg and Forbus, 2003), but previous quantitative simulation languages have not supported it.
 Equally important, the new environment supports computational revision of models in response to data, constrained by domain knowledge in the form of generic processes and by input from the user.
-MATLAB includes some facilities for attempting to optimize a model's parameters for a given data set, but it cannot alter the basic structure of a model.
+MATLAB includes some facilities for attempting to estimate a model's parameters for a given data set, but it cannot alter the basic structure of a model.

-On the other hand, PROMETHEUS incorporates many ideas from earlier work on computational scientific discovery.
-In particular, it adopts the metaphor of heuristic search through a space of candidate hypotheses or models guided by their ability to fit data.
-Our approach differs from other quantitative discovery work (e.g., Langley et al., 1987; Washio and Motodoa, 1998) by focusing on process models, rather than on independent sets of equations, and by emphasizing revision of models rather than on their generation, though it borrows ideas on this front from some other efforts.
-Early research in this area focused on qualitative models (e.g., Ourston and Mooney, 1990; Towell, 1991), although some more recent work has dealt with quantitative models composed of numeric equations (e.g., Chown and Dietterich, 2000; Saito et al., 2001; Todorovski and Džeroski, 2001).
+At the same time, PROMETHEUS incorporates many ideas from earlier work on computational scientific discovery.
+In particular, it adopts the metaphor of heuristic search through a space of candidate structures guided by their ability to fit data.
+Our approach differs from other quantitative discovery work (e.g., Langley et al., 1987; Washio and Motoda, 1998) by focusing on process models, rather than on independent sets of equations, and by emphasizing revision of models rather than their generation, although it borrows ideas on this front from other efforts.
+Early research in this area emphasized qualitative models (e.g., Ourston and Mooney, 1990; Towell, 1991), although some more recent work addresses quantitative models with numeric equations (e.g., Chown and Dietterich, 2000; Saito et al., 2001; Todorovski and Džeroski, 2001).

 The environment also differs from most earlier discovery research by its reliance on explicit domain knowledge to constrain search.
-For example, Easley and Bradley (1999) utilize "generalized physical networks", which take the form of generalized equations, as background knowledge in their approach to identifying differential equation models of nonlinear dynamic systems.
-Similarly, Todorovski and Džeroski's 1997 LAGRAMGE encodes background knowledge in terms of context-free grammars that specify the space of equations to consider during its search for models.
-PROMETHEUS draws on a similar mechanism, but states its domain knowledge in terms of generic processes rather than these other formalisms, as has Todorovski (2003) in his recent work.
+Easley and Bradley (1999) take a similar approach in that their system uses generalized physical networks, which take the form of general equations, as background knowledge to discover differential equation models of nonlinear dynamic systems.
+Similarly, Todorovski and Džeroski's (1997) LAGRAMGE encodes background knowledge in terms of context-free grammars that specify the space of equations to consider during its search for models.
+PROMETHEUS draws on a similar idea, but employs domain knowledge in terms of generic processes rather than these other formalisms, as has Todorovski's (2003) recent work.

 But the main difference from earlier discovery research concerns the interactive nature of our environment.
-Previous work on computational scientific discovery has focused almost exclusively on automated methods, whereas PROME-THEUS aims explicitly to support scientists rather than to replace them.
+Previous work on computational scientific discovery has focused almost exclusively on automated methods, whereas Prometheus aims explicitly to support scientists rather than to replace them.
 This philosophy is consistent with a general trend in artificial intelligence research toward advisory systems, but it means we have had to address issues about human-computer interaction (e.g., how best to let users constrain the search for revised models) that some algorithm-oriented researchers will find uninteresting.
 Nevertheless, such issues must receive serious attention if we hope to develop computational discovery tools that practicing scientists will use on a regular basis.

-We should note that our environment is not quite the first designed to accept user input.7 For example, Valdés-Pérez (1995) has developed MECHEM, which finds chemical reaction pathways that explain how a set of reactants produce a set of observed products.
+We should note that our environment is not quite the first designed to accept user input.
+The example, Valdés-Pérez (1995) developed Mechem, which finds chemical reaction pathways that explain how a set of reactants produce a set of observed products.
 In addition to background knowledge about catalytic chemistry, the system accepts input from the user about constraints, expressed in terms familiar to chemists, that the inferred pathways must satisfy.
-The user can only influence MECHEM's behavior by setting switches before a run, not in an on-line manner, as we envision for the PROMETHEUS environment.
+The user can only influence Mechem's behavior by setting switches before a run, not in an on-line manner, as we envision for the Prometheus environment.
 Nevertheless, the system has produced a number of novel reaction pathways that have appeared in the chemistry literature.